Dreamlinerm/capacitor-check-ismock-location/README.md

 # capacitor-check-ismock-location

-The Capacitor plugin finds out if a location is spoofed/mock/fake.
+The Capacitor plugin finds out if a location is spoofed/mock/fake on android not yet ios.

 Implemented the functions on https://stackoverflow.com/questions/6880232/disable-check-for-mock-location-prevent-gps-spoofing as a Capacitor plugin